tamccullough/nutmeg/README.md

 ## canpl-es
 A (WIP) expert system to analyse the satistics and results of the Canadian Premier League

+Using GaussianNB() and RandomForestClassifier() to make the match predictions between teams as games are listed in the schedule.

 ### The League
 [canpl.ca](https://canpl.ca/)